Do you still crave that warm chewy-comfort food feeling from your raw food? Then chances are the dehydrator is what will solve your issues.

 Wait for 10 to 20 minutes: the kale leaves should have shrunk a little bit.
 Now place your marinated kale on a dehydrator tray and turn the dehydrator on to dry for about 7 to 8 hours at 115F.
 You’ll be crunching these awesome kale chips so fast you’ll need to make a second batch!
 Be sure to experiment with different spices and mimic your favorite chips.

-If you want a closer look at the process of making kale chips take a look at this post by Dhrumil of We Like it Raw.
+If you want a closer look at the process of making kale chips take a look at this post.

 Make Fruit Leathers